alecmcclean/alecmcclean.github.io/index.md

 ---
 ## News

+(Oct '24) We have a new paper on [arxiv](https://arxiv.org/abs/2410.13522) on fair comparisons of causal parameters; [more details on Bluesky](https://bsky.app/profile/alecmcclean.bsky.social/post/3ld7w5nsbjk2i)

 (Jul '24) I started as a Postdoctoral fellow at NYU working with [Iván Díaz](https://www.idiaz.xyz/) and [Wenbo Wu](https://www.wenbowu.me/)!

 (May '24) I presented our ongoing work on calibrated sensitivity models at ACIC 2024 [(slides)](files/CSM_slides_ACIC2024.pdf).
 A working paper is up on [arxiv](https://arxiv.org/abs/2405.08738)